 But in 2009, after a 10-year Wilderness Committee campaign, the government finally relented and stopped logging in all but one park, Duck Mountain, home to some of the most productive aspen parkland and boreal forest in the province.

-The Manitoba’s Forest Amendment Act went into effect on June 11, 2009, but the Wilderness Committee’s celebrations were short-lived.
+Manitoba’s Forest Amendment Act went into effect on June 11, 2009, but the Wilderness Committee’s celebrations were short-lived.
 Only weeks later, the government issued a license to build a logging road through the heart of the Grass River Provincial Park, causing the same kind of disturbance to wildlife and environmental degradation as logging.
 This shows a gross inconsistency from the government in light of the recent law and threatens an area that is home to a newly discovered herd of threatened caribou, protected under the province’s Endangered Species Act.
 In September 2009, the Wilderness Committee filed for a formal appeal against this license, but it was rejected without explanation.

 And in 2010, after listening to a public outcry against building a children’s camp on remote Meditation Lake in Whiteshell Provincial Park, the province showed that more destruction of provincial parks must be expected.
-Another unspoiled location has been chosen for the camp – Sylvia Lake – even though the park’s management plan claimed there was too much development back in 1983.
+Another beloved location has been chosen for the camp – Sylvia Lake – even though the park’s management plan claimed there was too much development back in 1983.

 Your much appreciated donation keeps this work going!